signedav/marp-talk-about-interlis/iliuniverse.md

 - Strict division between the transfer part and the modeling part -->
 ---
-## Model definintion and data files
+## Model file and transfer data file

 The model is defined in INTERLIS language and stored in an `.ili` file.

 The data is in xml (considering the model) and stored as an `.xtf` file (former `.itf`).

 ---
-## What made me to like INTERLIS
+## Why you could like INTERLIS

-> With INTERLIS that you have your database schema in your poket.
+> You have your database schema in your poket.

 > It's easy readable and precice.

-> Thanks to the nice tools (ili2 and Model Baker) it's easy to implement in your database and in QGIS.
+> Thanks to the nice tools, it's easy to implement in your database and in QGIS.

 <!--  Compared to e.g. SQL Scripts you can simply extend it. >

 ---

 # <!--fit--> INTERLIS Modelling in 10 Minutes

 ---

 ## Model Structure
 ```
 INTERLIS 2.3;